peteroupc/html3dutil/tutorials/filters.md

 This filter enables a family of image processing filters, such as blurring, sharpening, edge detection, and embossing, that process each pixel and its neighbors.
 This filter takes a 3x3 matrix called a _convolution kernel_, which gives the contribution of each pixel's color to the final color.
-All the numbers in the matrix must add up to 1.
+All the numbers in the matrix usually add up to 1.

 Note that the `uniform` given below is a `mat3`, meaning a 3x3 matrix.